lavaeater/suburban-commando/README.md

 ## Who is it about?
 It's like that movie about the family that fights against evil robots on Netflix.
 This game is about either a family or a group of friends, living in a quiet, nice little suburb in Anytown, Anywhere, Freeworld.
+## What do they want?
+Here's the fun thing, because at the beginning, I was thinking "they want to not die", but what if we could make their motivations more fun, more organic, more real?
+Perhaps this morning, they were going to Disney Land?
+Maybe that's the entire goal of the game, to actu